X_*:= \quad X_0 \subseteq X_1 \subseteq \cdots \subseteq X_n \subseteq \cdots \subseteq X_\infty.

 There are two other forms of this condition which are useful under different circumstances.

 The free topological monoid on a space filtered by the length of words.
-This is sometimes modified by taking a space with base point and then in identifying with the identity of .
-This gives the James construction , after Ioan James.
+Given a based space , there is also a reduced version by taking and identifying with the identity of .
+This latter filtered space is known as the James construction , after Ioan James.

 A similar example to the last using free groups instead of free monoids.